 PMI-PMP provides me as a practitioner, a clear guidance on the tasks and techniques of requirements development and management.
 The PMP certification helped me in collaborating the knowledge of the fundamentals of project management as they apply to a wide range of projects.
 Adaptation and practicing the gained knowledge gave me the essential tools to practice project management and deliver organizational results.

 Trend 1: Cloud

-As founding partner of the Cloud Credential Council, ITpreneurs believes in the cloud.
+As a founding partner of the Cloud Credential Council, ITpreneurs believes in the cloud.
 For many millennials, the cloud is nothing new or fancy, but completely part of their daily life.
 Course authors, partners, website visitors, in many interactions with us, you will have experienced (unconsciously) our cloud systems.
 We see ourselves as cloud compliant: we don’t just host in the cloud, we design our solutions for the cloud.
-(Here’s an interview about developing in the cloud)

 Trend 2: DevOps (Agile, Lean, Kaizen)

 ITpreneurs is a true believer in DevOps.
 While we recognize that not all organizations can go full speed DevOps, we are rapidly expanding our portfolio in this area and are adopting DevOps principles in our own organization as well.
 Some tools and principles are relatively easy to adopt, like Kanban Boards (we are a fan of Trello), other steps in becoming a lean organization require organizational changes.
 Partners have experienced some of these organizational changes (with the accompanying hiccups), for example, the Customer Service Team was installed and the 24/7 technical support from our Service.